-- Evidence of a current and valid RN license is required at the time the student registers for selected courses in the degree and certificate programs as noted in the course prerequisites posted with course descriptions in the Registration Bulletin and on the College Web site www.tesc.edu. - Students must be in compliance with state and institutional requirements for criminal background check and/or child abuse background check prior to registration for the onground education Practicums in the MSN degree and the Nurse Educator Certificate programs.
+- ► Evidence of a current and valid RN license is required at the time the student registers for the Community Health Nursing course and the Seminar in Clinical Competence course in the BSN degree program. - ► Evidence of a current and valid RN license is required at the time the student registers for the Nursing Education Seminar and Onground Practicum and the Nursing Education Seminar and Online Practicum in the MSN degree and Nurse Educator Certificate programs. - ▶ Students must be in compliance with state and institutional requirements for criminal background check and/or child abuse background check prior to registering for Nursing Education Seminar and Onground Practicum and for Nursing Education Seminar and Online Practicum in the MSN degree and the Nurse Educator Certificate programs.